I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_sendlirr_out.md

 The status of the operation.
 For a list of allowed values and their descriptions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a>.

+`TotalRespBufferSize`

+The size, in bytes, of the results common transport (CT) command.

 `OutRespBufferSize`

 The size, in bytes, of the data that was actually retrieved.